shahm10/tiny_search_engine/crawler/README.md

 ### Usage
-First need to create a directory inside the `crawler/` directory by typing `mkdir [directoryname]`
+First need to create a directory inside the `crawler/` directory by typing `mkdir [directoryname]` `./crawler seedURL pageDirectory maxDepth`

 ### Assumption
 Creating a directory before compiling or running is essential.
 Only use internal URL
+Delete the directory you used

 ### Compilation